March Gaming Fund debuts with $60 million for game startups

 Before AltEgo, he was a senior vice president at Knowledge Universe Education, and he worked in new business development at Warner Bros. in Hong Kong and London and at Twentieth Century Fox.

-For the past six years, Gregory Milken was managing partner and cofounder at March Capital, whose other cofounders include Sumont Mandal and Jamie Montgomery.
+For the past six years, Gregory Milken was managing partner and cofounder at March Capital, whose other cofounders include Sumant Mandal and Jamie Montgomery.
 Most of the limited partners are family offices of rich folks.

 “We have deep knowledge in terms of what works [and so we can] help the entrepreneurs and we also have entrepreneurial backgrounds so we understand a lot of mistakes that can be made,” Gregory Milken said.